JustinScottJenecke/portfolio/README.md

     - removed stock photo and replaced with profile photo of myself.

     - another photo of higher quality will be added at a later stage.

+  # 03/06/21 - Added responsive style changes - 7th Commit

+    - added tabbed content funtionality to story section on a wide viewport as I felt there was a bit too much text on display at the same time

+    - added more responsive styling to the profile photo since I felt it was still a bit too large when viewing the site on mobile devices